Sefford/kor/README.md

 The communication is done via executing those Interactors which are Command patterns into a Executor element.
 This is an execution queue abstracted, whose responsibility is to take the business decision on when to actually execute the command.

-The `Provider` interface provides ways to execute single or multiple requests.
-Again it is up to the concrete implementation of the `Provider` to encapsulate such decisions.
+The `Executor` interface provides ways to execute single or multiple requests.
+Again it is up to the concrete implementation of the `Executor` to encapsulate such decisions.

 ### Delegates